onyangojerry/portfolio-react/README.md

 ---

 ## **Tech Stack**
-Here’s what I used to bring this project to life:
 - **Frontend Framework**: React (TypeScript)
 - **Styling**: SCSS (with theming support)
 - **Hosting**: Netlify (with a custom domain)